 For more information about online counselling please use the contact form at the bottom of this page.
 Our practice manager will contact you within twenty-four hours to discuss your needs and how we can best help.

-Working through a secure video call, identify and work with the issues stopping your relationship from flourishing by video.
+Working through a secure video call, identify and work with the issues stopping your relationship from flourishing.

 Video counselling is very flexible.
 It avoids the need to travel to meet a therapist and so allows counselling to happen virtually anywhere in the world.
 It is easier to find a convenient time for both you and the therapist than with conventional face to face meetings.